-Texas A&M University, College Station - Reportable Crimes
+Texas A&M University Maritime Academy, Summer Sea Term -Reportable Crimes

 The following statistics include all incidents of Clery Act crimes reported to the institution that occurred within the campus' Clery Act locations, regardless of whether the parties are members of the campus community and regardless of whether the individual(s) chooses to move forward with criminal justice or campus disciplinary proceedings.
-To prepare the annual disclosure of crime statistics, the institution collects information from internal sources such as campus police and other campus security authorities and requests information from external sources such as local law enforcement.
-Some local law enforcement agencies responded with data included in the reportable crimes tables below.
-Other agencies did not respond to the institution's request for statistics.
+To prepare the annual disclosure of crime statistics, the institution collects information from internal sources such as campus police and other campus security authorities and requests information from external sources.